webfansplz/vuejs-challenges/questions/208-tree-component/README.md

 <!--info-header-start-->
 <!--info-header-end-->

-In this component, you will use the component recursion technique to implement a tree component.
+For this challenge, you need to imlement a tree component,  let’s go 👇:

 <!--info-footer-start-->
 <!--info-footer-end-->